scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 an earlier computing library for economic models, into Python.

+.. [#] These weaknesses had been known since the work of :cite:`kirman1992whom`.

-It lies roughly in the Papertian educational tradition, similar to other agent-based modeling software such as NetLogo :cite:`tisue2004netlogo` and Mesa :cite:`masad2015mesa`.
+Econ-ARK lies roughly in the Papertian educational tradition, similar to other agent-based modeling software such as NetLogo :cite:`tisue2004netlogo` and Mesa :cite:`masad2015mesa`.
 However, in Econ-ARK models, agents that optimize their